Lunvrc/LunRollHistory/README.md

 Every percentage on the page is measured against the other players in your history, because every one of them is phrased "than X% of players" and a number that says players has to mean players.
-On your own, with nobody to compare against, the wording switches to "than X% of what chance would give you".

 Items from the loot-award log are reported next to the rating but deliberately kept out of it.
 "Items received" has no denominator the way "rolls won" does, it